ergoplatform/ergodocs/docs/eco/hodlcoin.md

-# Hodlcoin
+---
+tags:
+  - dApp-Live
+---

+# Hodlcoin: A High-Risk, High-Reward Game

+## Introduction

-Holdcoin was a concept thought up by one of the designers of Djed (SigmaUSD).
-The game has simple rules: players can HODL their ERGs by depositing them into a common reserve or un-HODL by burning their HODL ERGs to withdraw ERGs from the reserve.
-When HODLing, there are no fees, but un-HODLing incurs a penalty fee (e.g., 3% or 10%) that remains in the common reserve.
-Players who continue to HODL benefit from the fees paid by un-HODLing players, creating an incentive to hold for longer.
+Hodlcoin, a high-risk, high-reward game, was originally a concept conceived by one of the designers of Djed (SigmaUSD).
+The game encourages players to "HODL" their ERGs.
+The rules are straightforward: players can deposit their ERGs into a common reserve (HODLing) or withdraw ERGs from the reserve by burning their HODL ERGs (un-HODLing).
+While there are no fees for HODLing, un-HODLing incurs a penalty fee (e.g., 3% or 10%) that is added to the common reserve.
+This structure creates an incentive for players to hold their ERGs for longer periods, as they benefit from the fees paid by those who un-HODL.

+## History

-> Yes.
-It dates back to 2020, actually. :-).
-I was trying to simplify the design of Djed/SigmaUSD, to try to come up with a stablecoin protocol that would need no reservecoin and no oracle. 😄 And then I ended up with hodlCoin.
-But I dismissed it back then as something crazy (which it is, if your goal is to create a stablecoin, since hodlERG's price only increases :-D)... 🙂 Then, in summer/autumn of 2022, I shared this idea with @kushti_ru and, in Spring of 2023, he convinced me that this would be an interesting DegenFi product.
-The collaboration with @pulsarzz started then and I am still amazed by how fast it all went from there.
-Ergo's capacity for innovation is incredible.
+The idea for Hodlcoin dates back to 2020 when the goal was to simplify the design of Djed/SigmaUSD and create a stablecoin protocol that wouldn't require a reserve coin or an oracle.
+Although initially dismissed as a wild idea (especially if the goal was to create a stablecoin, given that the price of hodlERG only increases), the concept was revisited in 2022 and shared with @kushti_ru.
+By Spring of 2023, it was agreed that Hodlcoin could be an intriguing DegenFi product.
+The collaboration with @pulsarzz began shortly after, and the rapid progression of the project is a testament to Ergo's capacity for innovation.

+## Security Incident

-Unfortunately in the haste and secrecy, a vulnerability was introduced that allowed the bank box to be drained.
-Superstar of the month, Krasavice Blasen, the developer behind Duckpools and SkyHarbor [spotted this mistake](https://twitter.com/duckpools_io/status/1675786620904292352) and quickly drained the funds to prevent a malicious actor from doing so.
-A more detailed technical description of the flaw is described in [this Reddit post](https://www.reddit.com/r/ergonauts/comments/14plqu9/hodlcoin_update/).
-The funds are now being returned to the users and a v2 of Hodlcoin is underway with PhoenixErgo.
-This is being worked on by known community developers MGpai and lgd who are redoing the contract and using a proxy contract to further improve security.
+Regrettably, a vulnerability was introduced during the development process that allowed the bank box to be drained.
+Krasavice Blasen, the developer behind Duckpools and SkyHarbor, identified this error and swiftly drained the funds to prevent a malicious actor from doing so.
+A more detailed technical description of the flaw can be found in [this Reddit post](https://www.reddit.com/r/ergonauts/comments/14plqu9/hodlcoin_update/).
+The funds are currently being returned to the users.

+## Revamp and Relaunch

+In response to this, a second version of Hodlcoin has been developed and launched by PhoenixErgo.
+This new version is being worked on by community developers MGpai and lgd, who are revising the contract and using a proxy contract to enhance security.
+The relaunched Hodlcoin now operates with two frontends using the same bank, one is available at [Hodlcoin](https://app.hodlcoin.co.in/), and the other at [PhoenixFi](https://phoenixfi.app/).

+## Risk Management

-Reiterating the importance of [knowing your assumptions](kya.md).
-There are no guarantees in experimental decentralised finance.
-Time is always the best measure of a protocols reliability.
-Manage your risks and trade well.
+It's important to reiterate the significance of [knowing your assumptions](kya.md) when participating in experimental decentralized finance.
+There are no guarantees, and the reliability of a protocol is best measured over time.
+Always manage your risks and trade wisely.